Aventyret/solarplexus/docs/index.md

 ## What is Solarplexus?

-Solarplexus is a plugin aimed for developers of complex custom Wordpress websites.
-Solarplexus is made for giving developers a powerful tool for adding dynamic display blocks (as in “various ways of displaying content [in a page/post] that is residing in other areas of your website”).
+**Solarplexus** is a plugin aimed for developers of complex custom Wordpress websites.
+Solarplexus gives developers a powerful tool for adding **dynamic display blocks** (as in “various ways of displaying content [in a page/post] that is residing in other areas of your website”).

-We created Solarplexus because when building websites that stays close to Core (i.e. accepts and celebrates the new Wordpress Block Editor (a.k.a.
-Gutenberg) there was a clear need for a standardized of bringing life to feed based websites also in the new era of Wordpress.
+We created Solarplexus because when building websites that stays **close to Core** (i.e. accepts and celebrates the new Wordpress Block Editor (a.k.a.
+Gutenberg) there was a clear need for a standardized way of bringing life to feed based websites also in the new era of Wordpress.

-Solarplexus is created by Äventyret – a leading Wordpress (and much more) agency in Sweden – as our way to give back to the Wordpress community that has given us so much.
-Solarplexus is open source software free to use for anyone*
+Solarplexus is created by [Äventyret](https://aventyret.com) – a leading Wordpress (and much more) agency in Sweden – as our way to give back to the Wordpress community that has given us so much.
+Solarplexus is open source software free to use for anyone.*

 ---